facebookresearch/home-robot/projects/habitat_ovmm/README.md

 ```

-In case you run into issues, please try `HABITAT_ENV_DEBUG=1` to get a better error message.
+In case you run into issues, please prepend your python command with `HABITAT_ENV_DEBUG=1` to get a better error message.